Linear Regression: Multiple Regression Theory and Python Implementation (From Scratch & scikit-learn)

 \end{align*}

-From the above, if the inverse of the matrix $X^\T X$ exists, the least-squares estimate is given by
+From the above, if the inverse matrix of matrix $X^\T X$ exists, the least squares estimate is given by:

 \begin{align*}